APotocar/AhkScripts/README.md

-# AhkSctipt
+# AhkScript
-Yeehaw, AutoHotkey sciripts that I use on the daily
+Yeehaw, AutoHotkey scripts that I use on the daily